-Now, Enrico Biscotti is known for all kinds of baked goods that you can pick up on a daily basis as well as order from online.
+Enrico Biscotti is known for all kinds of baked goods.
+You can pick up on a daily basis as well as order from online.

 They have a cafe where you can sit and eat — either inside or out.
 The outside decor reminds me of a little Italian street, with quaint tables and twinkling lights hung everywhere.

-The moment we walked through the doors, y'all know me and my love for food and everything food related so I was in a trance.
+The moment we walked through the doors, I was in a trance.
+This was definitely a foodie lover's dream.

 I could not stop taking it all in.